 My title is a quote from Anthony J. D’Angelo.

-Stay with me on this one, if you dare.
-It is an attempt to explain a very basic, simple thought, but I know it will be a convoluted and complicated process, because that is what it took for me to recognize the magnitude of its simplicity.
+It is an attempt to explain a very basic, simple thought.
+I know it will sound convoluted and complicated, because that is what the process looked like for me to recognize the magnitude of its simplicity.

 Many people in my life have been instrumental in helping me to see “You only know what you know”.
 This statement has been used to help induce slumber during countless, sleepless, maternal guilt-ridden middle of the night hours.
 I have stretched that to mean: You can only do what you know, if you had known any differently at any given time, you would have acted differently due to that knowledge….but, and it is a capital BUT, you didn’t know, so your actions were only based on what you knew at the time.
 Ah, that thought allowed me to sleep and not flog myself repeatedly over my motherly mistakes.
 In that respect it has served me mightily, but now I have discovered that it isn’t fully true.
 I now believe that I don’t really know what I know, what I know is only my own perception of knowledge that I have acquired.
 You have perhaps acquired the exact same knowledge, but what you know is different from what I know because we each perceive the information differently, dependent on all of the individual experiences we have lived.
 Our past experiences and the emotion that those experiences have embedded in us determine how we perceive everything else.
 This means when there is something that I might get really excited about or really worried about, another person might think it is an everyday, non-event.
 It all comes down to perspective.